3li7u/doet-app/README.md

 - Indicates the completion of a task.
 - Filter tasks into in-progress and completed categories.

+This app uses localstorage API to store tasks' data

 ## Live Previwe
 [Github Pages](https://alialhussein.ml/doet-app)